ShahnewazMorshed/Predictive-Modeling-for-Health-Care-Data/README.md

   - [03.
 Derivation of operational insights and policy implications.ipynb](03.%20Derivation%20of%20operational%20insights%20and%20policy%20implications.ipynb): SHAP explanations, business insights.
   - [04.
 Deployment readiness and integration.ipynb](04.%20Deployment%20readiness%20and%20integration.ipynb): Model persistence (Pickle/Joblib), pipeline integration.

-- **Data:** A healthcare facility dataset with features like age, admission type, severity, etc. (not included; synthetic or proprietary).
+- **Data:** Patient admission records from a secondary-level healthcare facility, including demographic details, admission information, and clinical indicators.
+All records were anonymized, and pseudonyms were used for identifiers to protect confidentiality.